 The American College of Gastroenterology is committed to serving the specific needs of GI trainees.
-The ACG 2013 Annual Scientific Meeting and Postgraduate Course includes elements designed with this aim in mind.
+The ACG 2016 Annual Scientific Meeting and Postgraduate Course includes elements designed with this aim in mind.
 If you need assistance preparing for your future in gastroenterology, finding a job, or would like to showcase your knowledge and watch training programs compete at GI Jeopardy, consider participating in the programs below.

 The competition begins in July with a preliminary round open to all GI training programs.
-Groups of fellows will take a 55-question online test on a variety of GI topics and diseases.
-The top five scoring programs will then be invited to send two-person teams to compete in front of a live audience at ACG 2013.
+Groups of fellows will take an online test on a variety of GI topics and diseases.
+The top five scoring programs will then be invited to send two-person teams to compete in front of a live audience at ACG 2015.
 Travel expenses for the teams will be covered by ACG.
 Last year’s GI Jeopardy finalists were supported by more than 300 lively audience members giving the event a real game show atmosphere.

 Hands-on Workshop Center: Trainee-only Sessions

-ACG will again offer the Hands-on Workshop Center in the Exhibit Hall featuring sessions delivered by ACG faculty experts.
-Faculty will present an overview of the device or technique, a demonstration using the device and attendees will then have an opportunity to practice using the equipment.
+ACG will again offer the Hands-on Workshop Center in the Exhibit Hall, featuring sessions delivered by ACG faculty experts.
+Faculty will present an overview of the device or technique, a demonstration using the device, and attendees will then have an opportunity to practice using the equipment.
 Each session will feature devices provided from two or more companies, when available.

-© American College of Gastroenterology, 6400 Goldsboro Rd.
-Suite 200, Bethesda, MD 20817 • (301) 263-9000
+© American College of Gastroenterology | 6400 Goldsboro Road, Suite 200 | Bethesda, MD 20817 | 301.263.9000